vesoft-inc/nebula/tests/README.md

 The table in `Then` step must have the first header line even if there's no data rows.

 `Background` is the common steps of different scenarios.
 Scenarios will be executed in parallel.

+Note that for cases that contain execution plans, it is mandatory to fill the `id` column.

 ### Format